« Previous Page

 vessels on an X-ray screen.

-After the catheter reaches the blocked artery, your doctor
+After the catheter reaches the artery, your doctor

-will move the guide wire farther into the blocked portion.
+will move the guide wire farther into the narrowed or blocked portion.
 A small balloon is

-slid along the guide wire into the blocked artery.
+slid along the guide wire.
 In most cases, a small,

 expandable stent is placed in the artery with the